Travel To Kyrgyzstan: An Independent Woman’s Guide

 Now, nomadic traditions are fighting for survival.

 Nomadism suffered a severe blow under the Soviet Union, which absorbed all of Central Asia from 1924 until its fall towards the end of the 20th century.
-In many places, nomadic lifestyles were declared illegal and nomads were forced to become sedentary.
+In many places, nomadic lifestyles were declared illegal and nomads were forced to settle.

 Even if you’re not into spectator sports, you’ll find it hard to tear yourself away should you attend the games.
 They are in turn clever, brutal, competitive and exhilarating, so it’s not surprising the event is often referred to as the Nomad Olympics.

-When I visited, the Games were being held in two separate locations: in Cholpon-Ata, on the shores of Lake Issyk-kul, and an hour’s drive away, at Kyrchyn Gorge.
+The Games are usually spread across two main sites: Cholpon-Ata, on the shores of Lake Issyk-kul, and Kyrchyn Gorge, an hour’s drive away.

-Men and women from across Central Asia caught up on gossip, fried boorsok dough in hot oil to make pastries, or handed eagles to passers-by – the most natural thing in the world.
+Men and women from across Central Asia catch up on gossip, fried boorsok dough in hot oil to make pastries, or hand eagles to passers-by – the most natural thing in the world.

-The mood was joyous and there was a fair bit of being pulled into yurts, drinking yak or horse milk (never again!) and eating fried things, all accompanied by gestures, laughter, and unintelligible exchanges.
+The mood is joyous, with plenty of being pulled into yurts, drinking yak or horse milk, and eating fried treats, all accompanied by gestures, laughter, and the occasional lack of mutual understanding.

-While many cultural festivals are put on nearly exclusively for tourists, with overly stylized performances tailored to what is thought to be our taste, this was somewhat different: a festival by nomads, for nomads.
+While many cultural festivals are put on almost exclusively for tourists, this one feels different – a festival by nomads, for nomads.

 Light show at the opening ceremonies of the World Nomad Games 2016

-Opening ceremonies of the World Nomad Games 2016, pulled off spectacularly.
-For hours, we were all mesmerized with light shows, dances and musical performances
+Opening ceremonies of the World Nomad Games 2016 were spectacular: light shows, dances, and musical performances kept crowds mesmerized for hours.

 Yurts set up for World Nomad Games